manjulaRathnayaka/WSO2ConApp/README.md

-WSO2Con AppCloud Tutorial Steps
+# WSO2Con AppCloud Tutorial Steps

-====
+* These instructions are hosted at: http://tinyurl.com/WSO2ConCloud
+* Sample code is available at: https://github.com/manjulaRathnayaka/WSO2ConApp

 Register in https://cloud.wso2.com and login in.

 Create a Java web application:

-1. Give a name like MyTravelLog.
+1. Give a name like MyTravelLog

-2. Optionally, select an Icon for your application.
+2. Optionally, select an Icon for your application

-3. Create the app.
+3. Create the app

 In the overview page, click on Deploy or Open button to check the default Hello World page.